leonardoeloy/flot-valuelabels/README.md

 <h3>Fixes in 1.3.4</h3>
 (by [rockcockerham](http://www.github.com/rickcockerham))

-This will add the y value for each bar segment to a running total.
+* This will add the y value for each bar segment to a running total.
 The way it was before it would place the label where it would be if the bars weren't stacked.

-I threw in the ability to add x and y offsets for html rendering.
+* Threw in the ability to add x and y offsets for html rendering.

 <h3>New in Version 1.3</h3>